Configure Projects, Groups, and Permissions for Managed Self-Service

 Every site has a Default project and an All Users group.
 Any user added to the site becomes a member of the All Users group automatically.
 The Default project works as a template for new projects in the site and cannot be deleted, but you can change the permissions.
 Creating groups and setting baseline permissions here helps you to know and manage exactly who gets what level of access for each new project.

 In the managed self-service context, setting baseline permissions means removing the permissions from the All Users group, so that the permissions are enabled only on groups you create and have control over.

-On the Default project’s Actions (…) menu, select Permissions.
+- On the Default project’s Action (…) menu, select Permissions.

-In the drop-down lists under Project, Workbooks, and Data Sources, select None.
+- For the tabs for Project, Workbooks, and Data Sources, use the template drop down and select None.

 You create groups to match what people need to do with a set of content.
 In this case “a set of content” refers to the workbooks and data sources in a project.